#SONA2024: All You Need To Know

-It is an annual address given by the President to a joint session of Parliament and marks the official opening of the legislature.
-It is designed to be a report on the economic and social state of the nation, and includes a review of the past year and priorities for the current year.
+It is an annual address given by the President to a joint session of Parliament and marks the legislature’s official opening.
+It is designed to be a report on the economic and social state of the nation and includes a review of the past year and priorities for the current year.
 This is a special and unique occasion where all three arms of the state are in the same place together.

 In a general election year, two State of the Nation Addresses are delivered.

 The tradition of giving a State of the Nation Address is rooted in the Joint Rules of Parliament, read together with the Constitution.
 Rule 7(1)(a) of the Joint Rules states that the President may call a joint sitting of the Houses when it is necessary to deliver the annual or a special address to Parliament.